-Providing all the food for Seattle University, Redhawk Dining is dedicated to exercising sustainability in the kitchen and educating customers on its sustainability practices:
+Providing all the food for Seattle University, Redhawk Dining (Chartwells) is dedicated to exercising sustainability in the kitchen and educating customers on its sustainability practices:

 At SU you can “eat your campus”: enjoy the organically-grown fruit, vegetables and herbs from the gardens!
 Through SU Grounds’s Edible Campus Ambassadors program, students can engage in hands-on learning about urban agriculture while earning internship credits.
 Yearning to grow some food for yourself, friends and family, or for those in need?
 We have two p patch- style gardens on campus with 31 raised beds available for students, staff, and faculty.
 View the edible map and learn more here about how to grow your own food in an SU community garden plot.

 Seattle University is a pesticide-free campus maintained by the fantastic Grounds crew!
 Our gorgeous landscape has been maintained without the use of chemical pesticides since 1998.
 Our gardeners brew compost tea and spray it on plants, release good insects to eat the bad ones, and let leaves decompose where they fall.
 Learn more about the sustainable landscaping practices here.

 1000 pounds of pre-consumer food waste is turned into compost at SU’s composting facility and then spread on our gardens to improve soil quality!
 Post-consumer food waste is collected and taken to a local compost facility.
 When you go to the on-campus cafes and restaurants, remember that all to-go utensils, dishes, and packaging are compostable.
 Learn more.

 Students banned the sale of bottled water at SU so fill your reusable bottle with free water in our cafes and fountains!
 Read the case study here.